openimis/openimis_docs/web_app_vb_user_manual.rst

       -  ``Historical``

         Click on ``Historical`` to see historical records matching the selected criteria.
-Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`image110`).
+Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`Image 110<image110>`).

       .. _image110:
       .. figure:: /img/user_manual/image85.png